cultuurnet/udb3-json-schemas/README.md

 How-to guides and other pages all live inside the `docs` directory of your project.

 Every page is a Markdown (`.md`) file, which you can edit with a Markdown editor.
-However, Stoplight supports some special syntax that is not always supported in every Markdown Editor.
+However, Stoplight supports some special syntax that is not always supported in every Markdown editor.
 Therefore it is advised to use [Stoplight Studio](https://stoplight.io/studio/) if possible.

 The reference for the Stoplight Flavored Markdown can be found [here](https://meta.stoplight.io/docs/studio/ZG9jOjg0-stoplight-flavored-markdown-smd).
 It allows you to, for example, easily embed videos from YouTube and Vimeo and to add info/warning/danger/success messages.